rescriba01/rescriba01/README.md

 * help-wanted
 as well as all the other usual suspects.

-🌱 I’m currently learning software developement and focusing on React.js a a frontend framework and I have grown fond of Python and will continue to sharpen these skills whnever and whereever possible.
+🌱 I’m currently learning software developement and focusing on customizing WordPress sites and developing my Python abilities.
+I have grown fond of Python and will continue to sharpen these skills whenever and whereever possible.
 I enjoy editing documentation and reviewing code.
 The best way to sum up my current mindset this quote:

 >   Be observing constantly.
 Stay open minded.
 Be eager to learn and improve.
 >